Best Online Banks in Canada 2024

 No Available Promotion

 Good option for Quebec residents.
-Only savings account and GICs.
+Only offers savings accounts and GICs.

 Now, keep in mind that while virtual banks are competing with the big brick and mortar banks, they still vary quite a bit in their offerings.
 Some of the new online banks in Canada offer teaser rates (which I don’t love) while others have a lower, but consistent rate that hold steady over time.

-Similarly, some digital banks are basic and only offer one or two account options while others are growing to add accounts other than chequing and savings including TFSAs and RRSPs.
+Similarly, some digital banks are basic and only offer one or two account options while others are growing to add accounts other than chequing and savings including TFSAs and RRSPs and even mortgages.

 So if you are looking for the best online bank in Canada when it comes to your personal wishlist, read on to see which boxes our leading competitors check off.